-"We recommend that in children with linear growth delay (height z score $\langle -2.0 \text{ SD} \rangle$ DXA results are adjusted for size, especially if BMD is low (z score $\langle -1.0 \text{ SD} \rangle$).
-Clinicians may consider consultation with a bone specialist to accomplish this in circumstances as noted above."
+"We recommend that in children with linear growth delay (height Z-score < -2.0 SD) DXA results are adjusted for size, especially if BMD is low (Z-score < -1.0 SD).
+Clinicians may consider consultation with a bone specialist to accomplish this in circumstances such as above".

-Rate: Good-A

-Childhood IBD is associated with malnutrition, malabsorption, delayed puberty, glucocorticoid therapy, and increased production of inflammatory cytokines.
+Rate: Good-A: Childhood IBD is associated with malnutrition, malabsorption, delayed puberty, glucocorticoid therapy and increased production of inflammatory cytokines.
 Each of these may contribute to poor growth, impaired bone mass accrual, and alterations in lean mass and fat mass.
 Growth and body composition are important considerations in the interpretation of DXA measures of BMD in children and adolescents.